gopheracademy/gopheracademy-web/content/upcoming/patchwork.md

 The IoT devices market is growing, and it is very simple to build your own "sensor platform" for under $100 using a Raspberry Pi and a handful of [sensors](http://www.adafruit.com/categories/35).
 Once you have things working locally though, you start running into troubles: how to expose these devices on the network? how to discover and access them to build web/mobile applications to monitor and actuate things?
 At this point, you basically have two options:

-1. Write a simple web/ws server and/or setup an [MQTT](http://mqtt.org) broker (and hardcode endpoints)
+1. Write a simple web/ws server and/or setup an [MQTT](http://mqtt.org) broker (and hard-coded endpoints)
 2. Find an existing IoT framework/toolkit and integrate your devices/applications with it

 Without going into much details, we got tired of doing 1. over and over again, and couldn't find 2. that would satisfy our expectations in being **simple**, **lightweight**, **easy to deploy and work with**.
 With these goals in mind, we started creating [Patchwork](http://patchwork-toolkit.github.io/) - a lightweight toolkit for IoT development that offers integration of devices through configuration and provides basic services for zeroconf discovery of resources and services on the network.